sdiehl/wiwinwlh/tutorial.md

-Newtypes let us reference a data type with a single constructor as a new distinct type, with no runtime overhead from boxing, unlike an algebraic datatype with single constructor.
+Newtypes let us reference a data type with a single constructor as a new distinct type, with no runtime overhead from boxing, unlike an algebraic datatype with a single constructor.
 Newtype wrappers around strings and numeric types can often drastically reduce accidental errors.

 Consider the case of using a newtype to distinguish between two different text blobs with different semantics.
-Both have the same runtime representation as text object but are distinguished Statically so that plaintext can not be accidentally interchanged with encrypted text.
+Both have the same runtime representation as a text object, but are distinguished statically, so that plaintext can not be accidentally interchanged with encrypted text.

 ```haskell